 Food allergy

 What is a food allergy?
-A food allergy happens when the immune system reacts to an allergen.
+It occurs when your immune system reacts to an allergen.
 The immune system produces antibodies called immunoglobulin.

 When antibodies and allergen meet, it triggers the release of histamine and other defensive chemicals into the body.
-The body’s immune system sees the food as an invader.
+The body’s immune system sees the food as an invader and takes action.
 Symptoms are usually immediate.

 Did you know that it’s common to have an allergy as well as an intolerance?